 If your customers are interested in investing in an outdoor kitchen, take a look at some of the best options you can use when installing the countertops.

 One of the most popular types of countertops is granite, and it’s easy to see why.
-According to Countertop Specialty, granite is one of the best options when looking at the overall ease of use, color varieties, maintenance and durability.
+According to the website Countertop Specialty, granite is one of the best options when looking at the overall ease of use, color varieties, maintenance, and durability.

 Countertop Specialty also notes that some types of granite are dense enough that you won’t even need to seal them.

 There is, however, one glaring con when it comes to choosing granite as your customer’s countertop choice: price.

 “Estimates assume a subcontractor markup of 10 percent for materials and labor,” Houzz says online.
 “Costs can be higher depending on the locale, scope of the project, and addition of a general contractor overseeing the project.”

 If your customers are considering granite, be upfront with them about the price before pursuing it further.

 Quartzite/natural stones and concrete

 As a close second to granite, Countertop Specialty says that the natural stone quartzite, not to be confused with quartz, has essentially the same qualities as granite but might not come with such a high price tag.

 Natural stone can prove to be very durable, and it’s hard for this choice to ever go out of style.
 Since no two pieces of stone are alike, it also offers a bit of variety and uniqueness in the look and design of the countertops.